SlyFryFrog/Lune/README.md

 ## Examples

-### Drawing a triangle in less than 50 lines with Metal
+### Drawing a triangle with Metal

 Much of the setup regarding the renderer and windowing system is abstracted allowing you to focus on creating your custom render loops.
 To define your own render loop, we need to create 4 variables: `GraphicsShader`, `GraphicsPipeline`, `Material`, and `Renderpass`.
-These separate the tasks related to drawing a screen to still give as much control as possible while still improving usability.
+These separate the tasks related to drawing to the screen to still give as much control as possible while still improving usability.
-`encodeRenderCommand`.

 ```c++
 import lune;